Follow these steps to extend the file system of volume that is attached to a cloud instance.

-Note: Before unmounting a volume, ensure that there are no running applications actively using the volume as it can result in data loss or corruption.
+Before unmounting a volume, you should ensure that there are no running applications actively using the volume as this can result in data loss or corruption.

 Steps